aleda145/blog/content/posts/serverless-dashboard-by-using-free-egress-from-cloudflare-r2.md

 Luckily the data is out there on the internet! [hemnet.se](https://www.hemnet.se/salda/bostader) provides the closing prices for most of their listings.
 The problem is that they only return max 2500 results per search query.
-So we need to craft some queries to extract all of the 1 million+ results on their site.
+So we need to craft some queries to extract all the 1 million+ results on their site.
 It was as simple as limiting the search queries by different parameters until the result was lower than 2500.
 Then extracting the data from each listing was easy.

 ```
-I was also very mindful of not putting unncessary load on their servers,
+I was also very mindful of not putting unnecessary load on their servers.
-and deliberately chose to not parellelize the scraping.
+I chose to not parallelize the scraping.
 Getting all the listings took a week in real time.
 ```

 Cool!
-Now we have a big JSON array with a million data points.
+Now we have a big JSON array with a million properties.
-After some quick processing in python I had each property's coordinates, square meter price and the date it was sold.

-Now I want to vizualise this on an interactive map!
+Now I want to visualize this on an interactive map!
 And share it with the internet!

 My first thought was to spin up a dashboarding solution like [metabase](https://www.metabase.com/) or [superset] (https://superset.apache.org/) on a rented VM.
 They are both great tools and it would have been a great option.
 But a rented VM that can handle bursty traffic could be quite expensive.
-I also don't really want to deal with autoscaling stuff like kubernetes without getting paid 🤓
+I also don't want to deal with autoscaling stuff like kubernetes without getting paid 🤓

-So I would need to build the vizualisation myself to get around renting a VM.
+So I would need to build the visualization myself to get around renting a VM.
 I found [deck.gl](https://deck.gl) which is great for displaying large amounts of data on a map.
 Perfect!
-It had support for React as well, which is what the rest of the site is built with.

-We also need some map tiles that we can overlay the vizualisation from deck.gl on.
+We also need some map tiles that we can overlay the visualization from deck.gl on.
-Mapbox has an excellent free tier where the first 50000 views per month doesn't cost anything.
+[Mapbox](https://www.mapbox.com/) has an excellent free tier where the first 50000 views per month doesn't cost anything.
 I doubt I will ever get more traffic than that.

 {{< image src="/img/sweden_map.jpg" alt="map" position="center" style="border-radius: 8px" >}}
+_The heat map of southern Sweden (where all the reasonable people live (sorry Norrland))_

 OK, with this built locally on my machine I had a pretty cool visualization.
-I think I spent an hour dragging the map around Sweden to see if my pre-conceived notions about expensive areas was true.
+I spent an hour dragging the map around Sweden to see if my pre-conceived notions about expensive areas was true.
 It was!
 (The Östermalm area in Stockholm is really expensive)

-Since the application is hosted on Cloudflare Pages, and everything was built with React, hosting the visualization there was a no brainer.
+It works locally, now we need to host it!
+I chose [Cloudflare Pages](https://pages.cloudflare.com/) for this.

-But it's not really a visualization if there is no `data` to vizualise.
+But it's not really a visualization if there is no `data` to visualize.

 This leads us to the problem of getting the data to the user.